 With all those private docks, not to mention lily pads, other aquatic plants and additional structures such as pilings and tree branches, Devil’s Lake really looks like a prime bass lake.

-However, if you like bass fishing and will be in this area, it’s still worthwhile.
-Anglers do report fair catches of decent-sized largemouth bass here on occasion and there are lots of fun structures to fish.
+However, it’s still worthwhile if you like bass fishing and will be in this area.
+Anglers occasionally report fair catches of decent-sized largemouth bass, and there are lots of fun structures to fish.

 Bluegill and crappie may show in your catch as well.

-This sterilized native of Asia was planted years ago because the lake had a notoriously heavy weed problem in the warm season and locals and tourists wanted a cleaner lake.
+This sterilized native of Asia was planted years ago because the lake had notoriously heavy weeds in the warm season.
+While that made for a fertile lake for the bass, locals and tourists wanted a cleaner lake.

 The grass carp are protected here and must always be released unharmed.
 You wouldn’t want to eat one anyway.

-Anglers occasionally snag them, usually on accident, as happened with this website’s editor while tossing a crankbait some years back.
+Anglers occasionally snag them, usually on accident, as happened with me while tossing a crankbait some years back.

-They can top 20 pounds and put up a big fight on light trout or bass gear, especially when snagged across the back or tail.
+They can top 20 pounds and put up a big fight on light trout or bass gear, especially when snagged across the back or tail as I did on accident when a big one cruised in front of my retrieve.

 The lake also has occasional issues with blue-green algae blooms, which can be toxic.